 There are some things to be aware of though.
 It is rare to find a good lot selling at a modest price in the city.
 Remaining lots are steep, odd-sized, and may contain un-compacted fill or garbage.
 Look carefully for easements on the land which are common in the city.

-Here are some resources and typical costs for a 2000sf home in the city:
+Here are some resources for a home in the city:

-City Sewer (MSD): There is an initial connection and monthly usage fee (about $3000 for typical home):
+City Sewer (MSD): There is an initial connection and monthly usage fee:

 City of Asheville Sewer tap (MSD)

-City Water: There is an initial connection and monthly usage fee (about $2600 for typical home):
+City Water: There is an initial connection and monthly usage fee: